abigail titian-manson

 Candace has been with Ha’oom since its inception.
 First, she was the Central Region Biologist for the Nuu-chah-nulth Tribal Council and then contracted directly for T’aaq-wiihak before becoming the Ha’oom Biologist.
 Candace has a BSc degree in Biology from the University of British Columbia, a MSc degree in Marine Biology from the University of Alaska Fairbanks, and an advanced diploma in Geographic Information Systems (GIS) from BCIT.
 Candace grew up in the Okanagan, living in Alaska, Asia, and Vancouver before settling in Tofino.
 In her spare time, she enjoys travelling and spending time with her family out on the water, in the snow, and out exploring Tla-o-qui-aht ha-ha-huułi.

-Colton Van Der Minne - Master’s Student
+Colton Van Der Minne - phd Student

 Howie Wright, MSc - Executive Director